 JanamuktiAnusthan, as a civil society organization came forward to address these problems to undertake the historic task of motivating and vaccinating the eligible targated populations of Muribahal block by technical & man power support.
-During first and second weaves, the organisation had also successfully responded to covid-19 pandemic through relief services for critically affected people in the block with the support of Bharat Rural Livelihoods foundation (BRLF) and Azim Premji Foundation.
-Based on these experiences, JanamuktiAnusthan sent a proposal to Azim Premji Foundation to extend their possible support for accelerating vaccination drive in the block.
-The project was finally approved and executed from 9th December 2021 in the Muribahal Block of Balangir District.
+During first and second weaves, the organisation had also successfully responded to covid-19 pandemic through relief services for critically affected people in the block with the support of Bharat Rural Livelihoods foundation

+December 2021 in the Muribahal Block of Balangir District.